2ee2ee2ee/Life/README.md

-You can choose to read it or not idk but it's a something that I write for - My Life.
+You can choose to read it or not idk but it's a something that I wrote for - My Life.